The d'Alembert Inevitability Theorem: Preliminaries

 Combining the two factorizations yields

-which proves equation \eqref{eddd}. \end{proof}
+which proves Equation \eqref{eddd}. \end{proof}

-\begin{corollary} Under the assumptions of Lemma \ref{lem:shift-factor-F1} and the additional condition $F(1)=0$, there exists a polynomial $R\in\R[u,v]$ such that
+\begin{Corollary} Under the assumptions of Lemma \ref{lem:shift-factor-F1} and the additional condition $F(1)=0$, there exists a polynomial $R\in\R[u,v]$ such that

-\end{corollary} Since $P$ is symmetric, then $R$ is also symmetric.
+\end{Corollary} Since $P$ is symmetric, it follows that $R$ is also~symmetric.

-\section{Polynomial classification}
+\section{Polynomial~Classification}

-In this section we classify the possible polynomial combiners $P$.
+In this section, we classify the possible polynomial combiners $P$.

 Using the factorization~\eqref{eddd} from Lemma~\ref{lem:shift-factor-F1}, together with the symmetry of $P$ and the boundary conditions from Section~\ref{sec:first-forcing-layer}, we conclude that the polynomial $R$ is symmetric.
-Indeed, the term $2u+2v-2F(1)$ is already symmetric in $(u,v)$, and therefore the symmetry of $P$ forces $R$ in~\eqref{eddd} to be symmetric as well.
+Indeed, the~term $2u+2v-2F(1)$ is already symmetric in $(u,v)$, and~therefore, the symmetry of $P$ forces $R$ in~\eqref{eddd} to be symmetric as well.

-At this point, the degree of $R$ is not restricted.
+At this point, the~degree of $R$ is not restricted.
 If $R$ has high degree, then the functional equation becomes structurally more complex.
-Using \eqref{eddd}, the equation \eqref{eq:log-law} becomes
+Using \eqref{eddd},~Equation \eqref{eq:log-law} becomes

-If $G$ is smooth near $0$, we can expand both sides of the last equation at $(t,u)=(0,0)$ and compare the coefficients.
-This produces infinitely many algebraic relations between the coefficients of $R$ and $G$.
-Thus, without restricting the degree of $P$, the classification problem leads to an infinite system of compatibility conditions.
+Assume that $G$ is smooth in a neighborhood of $0$.
+Then both sides of the above equation admit Taylor expansions at $(t,u)=(0,0)$ in the form of convergent power series

+By uniqueness of power series expansions, we obtain $A_{kl}=B_{kl}$ for all $k,l\ge 0$.
+This yields an infinite system of algebraic relations between the derivatives of $G$ at $0$ and the coefficients of the polynomial $R$.
+Consequently, without~imposing a bound on the degree of $P$, the~classification problem leads to an infinite system of compatibility conditions.

 For this reason, we restrict our attention to polynomial combiners of total degree at most two.
-Since $(u-F(1))(v-F(1))$ already has degree two, it follows that $R$ in (\ref{eddd}) must be constant.
+Since $(u-F(1))(v-F(1))$ already has degree two, it follows that $R$ in (\ref{eddd}) must be~constant.

-\begin{assumption} The combiner $P$ has total degree at most two. \end{assumption}
+\begin{Assumption} The combiner $P$ has total degree at most two. \end{Assumption}